Getting Life Insurance with Pre-Existing Conditions: Complete Australian Guide 2026

 4. Stop Smoking (If You Haven't Already)

 Smoking multiplies the risk associated with almost every pre-existing condition.
-A diabetic non-smoker might get a 75% loading.
-A diabetic smoker might get 200% or be declined entirely.
+A diabetic non-smoker will generally receive significantly more favourable underwriting terms than a diabetic smoker, who may face much higher loadings or even decline.

 Most insurers require 12 months smoke-free before qualifying for non-smoker rates.